 The photo below shows a cover crop that was planted with our drone into standing corn, specifically to be used for post harvest cattle grazing.

 In this scenario, planting a cover crop into the corn at this height would’ve been impossible without the use of a drone.
-We were able to successfully broadcast this cover crop into the standing corn and by the time the corn was harvested, it had established itself well.
+By successfully broadcasting this cover crop into the standing corn and by the time the corn was harvested, it had established itself well.
 When it comes to aerial seeding a cover crop with a drone, there can be disadvantages (such as an abnormally large rain event), so it is critical that the seeding is timed correctly.
 While there are some risks, the advantage of aerial seeding cover crops far outweighs simply not using them.

 The cattle went on to forage this ground for the remainder of the season, spreading their own manure onto the soil further adding value for the following season.